 The pathways at your Akron Zoo are ADA accessible.
 In addition, we have tried to make most exhibits easy to view from any vantage point.

-After leaving Legends of the Wild and entering the rest of the zoo take the pathway towards Tiger Valley, to the right of the Carousel, which is the more accessible pathway to get up the hill and enjoy the rest of the zoo.
+After leaving Legends of the Wild and entering the rest of the zoo take the pathway in Wild Asia, to the right of the Carousel, which is the more accessible pathway to get up the hill and enjoy the rest of the zoo.
 This route includes a switch back walkway with a very low grade making it very easy to navigate.

 Our carousel and train are ADA accessible.